alexthecat123/LisaSourceCompilation/README.md

 - In LIBPL/TFLDERCALL.TEXT, change the line ".include        paslibequs.text" to ".include        libpl/paslibequs.text".
 - In LIBQP/UBAUDRATE.TEXT, change the USES statement from "{$U -newdisk-QP/Hardware} Hardware;" to "{$U LIBQP/QP/Hardware} Hardware;".
 - In LIBTK/UTEXT.TEXT, change the USES statement reading "{$U UABC}" to "{$U libtk/UABC}".
-- In TKIN/SOURCE.TEXT, change the USES statements reading "{$U Tkin/Cat         }" and "{$U Tkin/Cat         }" to "{$U APDM/Cat         }" and "{$U APDM/Cat         }".
+- In TKIN/SOURCE.TEXT, change the USES statements reading "{$U Tkin/Globals         }" and "{$U Tkin/Cat         }" to "{$U APDM/Globals         }" and "{$U APDM/Cat         }".
 - In TKIN/ENTRY.TEXT, change the USES statement reading "{$U TKIN/Globals}" to "{$U APDM/Globals}".
 - In SOURCE/PROFILE.TEXT, find the line "if (discsize <= 9728) or (discsize > 30000)" and replace the 30000 with some really big number (I used 500000).
 - In SOURCE/DRIVERDEFS.TEXT, find the "$SETC DEBUG1" and "$SETC TWIGGYBUILD" statements.
 Change them both from TRUE to FALSE.
 - In SOURCE/PASCALDEFS.TEXT, find the "DEBUG1          .EQU    1" and "TWIGGYBUILD     .EQU    1" statements.
 Change the 1's after the .EQU's to 0's.
 - Copy (don't move) SOURCE/PASMATH.TEXT to LIBPL/PASMATH.TEXT.
-- In LIBPL/PASMATH.TEXT (the new file you just created), scroll to the bottom and add the line ".include libpl/pwrii.text" right above the ".END" line.
+- In LIBPL/PASMATH.TEXT (the new file you just created), add the line ".include libpl/pwrii.text" right below the ".DEF    %I_MUL4,%I_DIV4,%I_MOD4" line.
 - Open SOURCE/OSINTPASLIB.TEXT, and copy the PASMOVE section (everything starting at the comment "; File: PASMOVE.TEXT" and ending right above the comment "; File: PASRANGE.TEXT").
 Make a new file in the Editor (File->Tear off Stationery, then hit enter) and paste this text into it.
 Then save the file as LIBPL/PASMOVE.TEXT.
 Repeat this process for the PASMISC and PASRANGE sections of OSINTPASLIB, saving them as LIBPL/PASMISC.TEXT and LIBPL/PASRANGE.TEXT.
 - In LIBPL/PASMISC.TEXT (the new file you just created), add the line ".include libpl/paslibdefs.text" right below the line ".PROC   %%%MISC" that appears near the top of the file.
 Also change the line ".ref    gotoxy" to ".ref    %_FGOTOXY".
 And change the line "jsr     gotoxy" to "jsr     %_FGOTOXY".

 # Why did we change all the tool numbers?